-Note 1: If required to reach a dynamic amplitude measuring range of 110 dB minimum, a low noise amplifier (LNA), and a notch filter for the operating frequency should be used.

 The measurement set-up shall be as described in Annex B.

 All measurements of spurious emissions shall be made with a reference bandwidth of 1 MHz.
-The results obtained shall be compared to the limits in clause 4.2.1.4.3.2 in order to prove compliance with the requirement.
+The results obtained shall not exceed the limits specified in clause 4.2.1.4.3.2 in order to prove compliance with the requirement.